SasanTazayoni/L2D-driving-school-CI-PP4/TESTING.md

 ### Python

-🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-- As an API, using the "raw" URL appended to the linter URL.
-    - To find the "raw" URL, navigate to your file directly on the GitHub repo.
-    - On that page, GitHub provides a button on the right called "Raw" that you can click on.
-    - From that new page, copy the full URL, and paste it after the CI Python Linter URL (with a `/` separator).
-    - Check the example table below for a live demo.

-**IMPORTANT**: `E501 line too long` errors

-You must strive to fix any Python lines that are too long ( >80 characters ).
-In rare cases where you cannot break the lines [without breaking the functionality], then by adding `# noqa` to the end of those lines will ignore linting validation.

-`# noqa` = **NO Quality Assurance**

-**NOTE**: You must include 2 *spaces* before the `#`, and 1 *space* after the `#`.

-Do not use `# noqa` all over your project just to clear down validation errors!
-This can still cause a project to fail, for failing to fix actual PEP8 validation errors.

-Sometimes strings or variables get too long, or long `if` conditional statements.
-These are acceptable instances to use the `# noqa`.

-When trying to fix "line too long" errors, try to avoid using `/` to split lines.
-A better approach would be to use any type of opening bracket, and hit Enter just after that.

-Any opening bracket type will work: `(`, `[`, `{`.

-By using an opening bracket, Python knows where to appropriately indent the next line of code, without having to "guess" yourself and attempt to tab to the correct indentation level.

-Sample Python code validation documentation below (tables are extremely helpful!).

-**Note**: This gives examples of PP3 (Python-only), and Flask/Django files, so eliminate the ones not applicable to your own project.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

 I have used the recommended [PEP8 CI Python Linter](https://pep8ci.herokuapp.com) to validate all of my Python files.

 | File | CI URL | Screenshot | Notes |